LCordial/online-planner/README.md

 # Online Planner

-> An online digitial planner for students/teachers and people to add tasks and due dates
+> An online digital planner for students/teachers and people to add tasks and due dates

 # Packages